shopware/docs/products/extensions/b2b-suite/guides/core/crud-service.md

 It provides assertions that can be evaluated by a controller and printed to the user.

-## The CRUD Service
+##  CRUD service

 Services are the real entry point to an entity.
-They are reusable and not dependant of any specific I/O mechanism.
+They are reusable and not dependent on any specific I/O mechanism.

 They are not allowed to depend on HTTP implementations directly, and therefore provide their own request classes that contain the source independent required raw data.
-Notice that they are also used to initially filter a possibly larger request, and they allow just the right data points to enter the service, although the contents is validated by the `ValidationService`.
+Notice that they are also used to initially filter a possibly larger request, and they allow just the right data points to enter the service, although the contents are validated by the `ValidationService`.

 ```php
 <?php declare(strict_types=1);